errsole/errsole.js/docs/mysql-storage.md

     host: 'mysql-host', // Replace with your actual MySQL host
     user: 'database-user', // Replace with your actual MySQL user
     password: 'database-password', // Replace with your actual MySQL password
-    database: 'database-name' // Replace with the name of your MySQL database })
+    database: 'database-name', // Replace with the name of your MySQL database
-});
+    tablePrefix: 'app-name', // Replace with the name of your app }),
+  appName: 'app-name' // Replace with the name of your app });

 module.exports = errsole;